-There are three judges who handle family law in Naples, Florida.
+As of this writing, there are two judges who handle family law in Naples, Florida.
 Each of these Collier County family law judges have a standing order.
 A standing order is a general order instructing all of the people who appear before that judge as to how they should conduct themselves above and beyond all of the sources of law we have already discussed.

 Judge Scott Cupps’s standing orders can be found here.

 Judge John McGowan’s standing order can be found here.

 These Collier County Judge’s standing orders are largely instructions on how to communicate with the judge’s staff, schedule hearings, and submit documents.
 Study your judge’s standing order and refer to it frequently.
 A standing order is largely a guide to the etiquette of how to deal with that judge and their staff.
 The judge and their staff have every right to be upset if you violate THEIR order.
 It’s important to note that you may not ever see your particular judge in person.

 Many cases can be resolved by negotiations between the parties and the mediators.
 What’s more, the parties to a Collier County divorce are more likely to resolve their temporary issues in front of a Magistrate.